-Even with the number of tenants on your premises, you’d still want the same tranquility and order even when the premises have been rented.
-Be specific and descriptive about these stipulations and their corresponding remedies (if violations will be committed).
+Even with the number of tenants on your premises, you’d still want the same tranquillity and order also when the premises have been rented.
+Be specific and descriptive about these stipulations and their corresponding remedies.
 Don’t forget to include the termination and default clause.
-Take note that your stipulations should still be aligned with the State laws.
+Take note that your requirements should still comply with the State laws.

 Contracts and agreements, ideally, should be left in the hands of the lawyer.
-But since the information is easily handed to us digitally, it’s easier to craft our own agreement.
-After crafting your agreement, consult with your lawyer to check for any loopholes that the tenant may use to their advantage.
+But since the information is easily handed to us digitally, it’s easier to craft our agreement.
+It’s a good idea to consult with your lawyer to check for any loopholes that the tenant may use to their advantage.

 Once the lawyer is satisfied with your agreement, you are now ready to sign the deal with the tenant.
 A witness should also be physically present to certify your identities, attest to your consent, and sign the document.
 You may keep the original copy and provide a copy for the tenant as well.

 Should a lawyer write my townhouse rental agreement?